edamame-course/2015-tutorials/draft/josh/02-digital_normalization.md

 The output from this step produces files ending in `.abundfilt` that contain the trimmed sequences.

 If you read the manual, you see that the `-V` option is used to make this work better for variable coverage data sets, such as those you would find in metagenomic sequencing.
-If you're using this tool for genome sequencing, you wouldn't use the `-V` flag.
+If you're using this tool for a genome sequencing project, you wouldn't use the `-V` flag.

 # Normalize down to a coverage of five
 Now that we've eliminated many more erroneous k-mers from the dataset, let's ditch some more high-coverage data.